-Management is responsible for the accompanying financial statements of Pioneer Oil and Gas (a corporation), which comprise the balance sheet as of March 31, 2017, and the related statements of operations, comprehensive income (loss), and cash flows for the six month periods ended March 31, 2017 and 2016, in accordance with accounting principles generally accepted in the United States of America.
+Management is responsible for the accompanying financial statements of Pioneer Oil and Gas (a corporation), which comprise the balance sheet as of March 31, 2019, and the related statements of operations, comprehensive loss, and cash flows for the six months ended March 31, 2019 and 2018, in accordance with accounting principles generally accepted in the United States of America.
 We have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
 We did not audit or review the financial statements nor were we required to perform any procedures to verify the accuracy or completeness of the information provided by management.
 Accordingly, we do not express an opinion, a conclusion, nor provide any form of assurance on these financial statements.